Atlas-OS/docs/docs/Troubleshooting/Scripts.md

 ActiveProbing pings Microsoft's servers every so often to see if there is a network connection.
 If you want more privacy on your computer, you should turn off ActiveProbing.
 However, turning off ActiveProbing can make things worse for the user.
 If ActiveProbing is turned off, the following can happen:

-* The network icon to show a disconnected icon—even though you have a stable and active connection
+* The network icon to show a disconnected icon, even though you have a stable and active connection.
-* Apps do not work right because they need ActiveProbing
+* Apps do not work right because they need ActiveProbing.

 ## :material-shield-lock-outline: Safe mode